MicrosoftDocs/power-automate-docs/articles/email-notification-status-help.md

 If the status of your email notification is **Sent** but you don't see the email notification, try the following options.

 - Refresh your inbox and verify that you have an active Internet connection.
-- Confirm that the email address is correct for the recipient to whom you intend to send the notifcaton.
+- Confirm that the email address is correct for the recipient to whom you intend to send the notification.
 - Review your email settings and verify if there are any filters or blocked addresses that may prevent you from seeing the notification.
 - Check your spam/promotions folder.